junewunder/gml-popl24/README.md

 **NOTE:** This command sets up the environment only in the current shell;
 you will need to re-run this command any time you open a new shell.

-To reproduce the figures from the paper, you will also need to install [GraphViz][graphviz] (if testing on your own machine; GraphViz is already installed on the VM image).

 The test cases under "Run test cases" below serve as a good sanity check that the artifact has built correctly.